yasiryagi/helpdesk/roles/content-curators/README.md

 - Theodore Roosevelt

 ## Curation
 Curation can mean either censoring, updating or altogether removing content.
+It can also involve putting content in a "featured" state on the platform.

 A key part of understanding Curation is to understand the basics of the Content Directory using the [CLI](https://github.com/Joystream/joystream/tree/master/cli).
 Examples: